FlyingT/qr-code-generator-german/readme.md

 <img src="docs/screenshot.png" width="600"/>

 _**web**_ is a web application written in Spring and Kotlin.
 It uses Thymeleaf for server-side rendering.
 Both services are dockerized.
-Docker Compose configuration is used for deployment on AWS Elastic Container Service.

 ### UI Design